Distracted Driving Accident Lawyer in Queens, NY

 Distracted Driving Statistics in Queens, NY

-Driving while distracted contributes to most crashes throughout New York City and is prevalent in Queens.
-According to the New York Police Department, driving distracted was the top contributing factor of injury and fatal crashes in Queens in a single recent month, where more than 650 vehicles were involved in distraction-related crashes.
+Driving while distracted contributes to most crashes throughout New York City.
+According to the New York Police Department, driving distracted was the top contributing factor of injury and fatal crashes in NYC in a single recent month, where more than 650 vehicles were involved in distraction-related crashes.
 Inattention was also cited as the leading factor of motor vehicle accidents citywide during the same period.

 Distracted driving statistics from the Institute for Traffic Safety Management and Research (ITSMR) found that cell phones contributed to 433 crashes across New York State in one recent year.
 Eating, drinking, and grooming, also contribute to distracted driving accidents in Queens and statewide.